Table of contents

 Our Day Trip To Macau

 Macau is a very interesting place to visit so if it isn’t on your agenda (yet!) for your trip to Hong Kong, I urge you to reconsider.
 Macau can be easily accessed from Hong Kong and a day trip is sufficient to get a good taste of what it has to offer.
 Although Macau is part of China, it has different laws and is governed independently.
-Therefore, gambling is legal in Macau, and as soon as you enter the glitzy main strip of the city, it becomes very apparent why it is nicknamed the ‘Las Vegas of Asia’!
+Therefore, gambling is legal in Macau, and as soon as you enter the glitzy main strip of the city, it becomes very apparent why it is nicknamed the ‘Las Vegas of Asia’, or the Cotai Strip after the naming of the Vegas strip.

 However, one mustn’t assume that this is all Macau has to offer.
 There are some incredible places of historical interest and an incredible UNESCO World Heritage Site located in Macau which are MUST see locations if you are planning a trip here.